Highlights of Episode 32

 Why didn’t the magic last?
 Why couldn’t we hold on to the excitement and commitment that we felt when we first came up with our goals list?

-There could be any number of reasons, from lack of accountability, to need of a better time management, to self-discipline, to lack of motivation.
+There could be any number of reasons, from lack of accountability to the need for better time management, to self-discipline, to lack of motivation.
 The list goes one.

 Often though, these are not the real issue.
 The culprit usually is the goal or goals themselves.